tidyverse/tidyverse.org/content/blog/haven-2-4-0/index.md

 author: Hadley Wickham
 description: >
-    This version provides much improved `labelled_spss()` support, improved date-time handling, latest ReadStat, and a bunch of other small improvements.
+    This version provides much improved `labelled_spss()` support, improved date-time handling, the latest ReadStat, and a bunch of other small improvements.

 photo: